TasCL/ggdmc/README.md

 ggdmc implements the equations in their paper as C++ routines plus a new parallel integration function to handle high precision requirement.

-ggdmc is derived from Andrew Heathcote's Dynamiuc Model of Choice (DMC), which has also implemented other numerous EAMs.
+ggdmc is derived from Andrew Heathcote's Dynamic Model of Choice (DMC), which has also implemented other numerous EAMs.
 Identical to DMC, ggdmc uses differential evolution Markov Chain Monte Carlo sampler to search optimal theta and phi that maximise posterior likelihood.